novaross/opencv-calibrate-api/readme.md

 # OpenCv Camera Calibration via REST API

-Open CV Camera Calibration Functionality provided as REST API.
+OpenCV Camera Calibration Functionality as REST API.
 I am not an OpenCV nor a Python expert, so any feedback is welcome!

 ## Getting Started